-Depending on the type and scale of your supply chain, a cross dock may even eliminate the need for a warehouse entirely – shipping product directly from manufacturer to the final delivery without long-term storage.
+Depending on the type and scale of your supply chain, a cross dock may even eliminate the need for a warehouse entirely – shipping products directly from manufacturer to the final delivery without long-term storage.

-Cross-docking also increases a supply chain’s overall efficiency by enabling shippers to ship full truckloads to a single cross dock for distribution, and minimizing touch points between pick up and final delivery.
+Cross-dock operations also increases a supply chain’s overall efficiency by enabling shippers to ship full truckloads to a single cross dock for distribution, and minimizing touch points between pick up and final delivery.

 The LA cross dock made it possible for the New York shipper to ship just one truck load shipment to LA, instead of shipping multiple LTL’s and partial shipments.
 In this way, the New York shipper minimizes the number of shipments they need to send across the country, saving time and money and increasing overall efficiency.

 Cross-docking streamlines many processes with in the supply chain, thus reducing the number of human interactions that need to take place.
 Every time a human touches a shipment they increase the risk that an error may occur.